 There are certain circumstances in which this right can be denied, such as if releasing the information might cause serious harm to the physical or mental health of the pupil or another individual, or if it would mean releasing exam marks before they are officially announced.

 11. CCTV

 We use CCTV in various locations around the school site to ensure it remains safe.
-We will follow the ICO's guidance for the use of CCTV, and comply with data protection principles.
+CCTV is only recorded outside normal school hours.